ODA Fee Guide, Dental Costs Explained

 Cost of Partial Dentures

-Dentures, Partial, Acrylic Base (Provisional) (With or Without Clasps). (e.g. Single Tooth Dentures, Essix Dentures)
+Dentures, Partial, Acrylic Base (Provisional). (e.g. Single Tooth Dentures, Essix Dentures)

 Dentures, Partial, Polymer, Resilient Retainer. (e.g. Valplast Flexible Partial Dentures)